-In Figure~\ref{fig:01}, it is noted that the good performance is generally achieved by models with one and two layers, implying that the information from the shallow layers will play an important role in the final performance.
-In the development of deepened GCNs for node classification, residual connections are used to retain the information in the previous layers; for example, ~\cite{Chen2020} added the input node features or the output of a fully connected neural network on node features to each layer.
-For link prediction, the (potentially high-dimensional) node features may contain irrelevant features and usually are noisy.
-Inspired by the observation obtained from Figure~\ref{fig:01}, we propose to capture the essential, low-dimensional subspace of the input node features.
-Thus, we propose to incorporate standard AEs on node features to obtain latent low-dimensional representations at different layers and combine them using skip connections in~\eqref{generaldeepmodel}, thereby maximally preserving the useful node information in previous layers:
+\paragraph{Skip Connection of Node Features.} In Figure~\ref{fig:01}, it is noted that good performance is generally achieved by models with one or two layers, implying that the information from the shallow layers will play a crucial role in the final performance.
+In the development of deepened GCNs for node classification, residual connections are used to retain the information in previous layers; for example, ~\cite{Chen2020} added the input node features or the output of a fully connected neural network on node features to each layer.
+For link prediction, the (potentially high-dimensional) node features may contain irrelevant features and are usually noisy.
+Inspired by the observation drawn from Figure~\ref{fig:01}, we propose to capture the essential, low-dimensional subspace of the input node features.
+Specifically, we propose to incorporate standard AEs on node features to obtain latent low-dimensional representations at different layers and fuse them using skip connections in~\eqref{generaldeepmodel}, thereby maximally preserving the useful node information in previous layers: -0.15in